-Using the \sim 3 months of available measurements (19.12.2020 - 3.3.2021), we quantified the contribution of primary particles to the total UFPs and to each of the modes (Fig. 4, S13).
-We find a dominance of the secondary particles on most days, except for few cases (discussed in detail in section 4.3.3).
-However, this method is subject to limitations including:
+Using the \sim 3 months of available measurements (19 December 2020-3 March 2021), we quantified the contribution of primary particles to the total UFPs and to each of the modes (Figs. 4, S13).
+We find a dominance of the secondary particles on most days, except for a few cases (discussed in detail in Sect.
+4.3.3).
+However, this method is subject to limitations including the following:

-- Uncertainty on primary particles' number: quantifying primary particles through non-volatile particle measurements produces in general a systematic low bias in estimated primary particle number as primary volatile particles are misclassified as secondary particles.
-However, with a smaller likelihood, under certain circumstances, the uncertainty of the primary fraction could be further compounded the opposite way by the presence of very low volatile secondary particles that survive temperatures greater than 350°C (Wu et al., 2017; Kalberer et al., 2004). - 2) Uncertainty on the size-distribution: Denuding volatile particulate matter from internally mixed particles with a non-volatile core reduces their diameter.
+- 1. Uncertainty on primary particles' number.
+Quantifying primary particles through non-volatile particle measurements produces in general a systematic low bias in estimated primary particle number as primary volatile particles are misclassified as secondary particles.
+However, with a smaller likelihood, under certain circumstances, the uncertainty of the primary fraction could be further compounded the opposite way by the presence of very low volatility secondary particles that survive temperatures greater than 350 °C (Wu et al., 2017; Kalberer et al., 2004). - 2.
+Uncertainty on the size distribution.
+Denuding volatile particulate matter from internally mixed particles with a non-volatile core reduces their diameter.
 This affects the size distribution of secondary particle calculated as the difference from total and non-volatile particle size distributions.
-Specifically, small secondary particles may be underestimated, whereas larger secondary particles may be overestimated if a substantial fraction of internally mixed primary non-volatile particles with a secondary coating is present.
+Specifically, small secondary particles may be underestimated, whereas larger secondary particles